-Robby van Delden is a researcher focusing his efforts on embodied forms of play with impact at the Human Media Interaction group of the University of Twente.
-He received a BSc degree in Industrial Design Engineering (Average grade >8) with a thesis on the (re-) design of an intelligent lectern and intuitive presentation software (8).
-He received a MSc degrees in Human Media Interaction and one in Industrial Design Engineering (Emerging Technology Design track).
-His combined thesis focused on the design of a tangible rehabilitation game for children with a hemi-paresis and this resulted in a full paper for ICEC 2012.
-During his studies at the university he worked as a tutor for high school students, where he was one of the contact persons at Eureka Bijles.
+Hello I am Robby van Delden a researcher focusing on embodied forms of play with impact at the Human Media Interaction group of the University of Twente.
+I received my BSc degree in Industrial Design Engineering with a thesis on the (re-) design of an intelligent lectern and intuitive presentation software.
+I then received a MSc degrees in Human Media Interaction and one in Industrial Design Engineering (Emerging Technology Design track).
+The combined master thesis focused on the design of a tangible rehabilitation game for children with a hemi-paresis and this resulted in a full paper for ICEC 2012.

 My PhD research was under the supervision of Dirk Heylen and the daily supervision of Dennis Reidsma with lots of input of Ronald Poppe, and resulted in a thesis with the title (Steering) Interactive Play Behavior.
 The project was part of a large Dutch academic and (non-)profit organization ICT research project with various research institutes: COMMIT/ Universal Access for All, and focused on interactive play.

 This research included two main case studies : 1) a large space where children can play tag in an interactive way and 2) providing a playful experience for heavily handicapped people using an interactive ball.
 Both include an attempt to overcome the large amount of sedentary behaviour in current society and might be able to provide a more social experience.
 For this, I investigated steering play in subtle ways, to encourage physical activity, encourage and change social interactions, keeping engagement high, trigger creativity and to make people alert on their surroundings.
 For a small item with nice pictures see: https://www.utoday.nl/news/63932/The_Power_of_Play.